 The blue-chip developer acquired the mixed residential and commercial project, which is approved for construction of up to 717,458 square feet (66,654 square metres) of gross floor area, for the equivalent of HK$11,414 ($1,467) per square foot of GFA.

 Upon its expected completion between 2025 and 2026, the project is predicted to yield around 1,150 units, with a gross development value between HK$16 billion and HK$17 billion, said Alkan Au, senior director for valuation and advisory at JLL in Hong Kong.

 Located along Ma Tau Wai Road, the URA project stretches from Wing Kwong Street south to Bailey Street along the popular thoroughfare just west of Kowloon Bay.
-The site aggregates seven neighbouring addresses and occupies a 79,718 square foot site.
+The 79,718 square foot site aggregates seven neighbouring addresses.

 Once completed, selling prices for the project’s residential units are expected to begin at HK$25,000 per square foot, said Thomas Lam, executive director and head of valuation and advisory at Knight Frank.